 Pik s(k)Pik

-After proceeding to the estimation, we uncover the estimated values of the transport costs components Ti, Ts(k), ti, ts(k) from the obtained coefficients o for x = T, t and z = i, s(k) (by year and transport mode).
-For reading convenience, we adopt a lighter expression of this equation by resorting to the notations of Ti, Ts(k) and ti, ts(k) as a short-cut
+After proceeding to the estimation, we uncover the estimated values of the transport cost components Ti, Ts(k), ti, ts(k) from the obtained coefficients o for x = T, t and z = i, s(k) (by year and transport mode).
+For reading convenience, we adopt a lighter expression of this equation by resorting to the notations of Ti, Ts(k) and ti, ts(k) as a short-cut.

-140ne may object that a comprehensive study of the structure of transport costs should also include the third model with only additive costs.
+One may object that a comprehensive study of the structure of transport costs should also include the third model with only additive costs.
 This has driven us to estimate this model as well, in which case the estimated equation is written according to: ln (:11.kk 1) = ln (ti±i5t.:(k) dd.
-The main result that emerges is that the model with additive costs only is dominated (in terms of quality of fit properties) by the model with multiplicative costs only (Equation (7)), which is itself dominated by the complete model (Equation (6)), anticipating on further results.
-More details of these results in the Online Appendix.
+The main result that emerges is that the model with additive costs only is dominated (in terms of quality of fit properties) by the model with multiplicative costs only (Equation (7)), which is itself dominated by the complete model (Equation (6)), anticipating further results.
+More details of these results are given in the Online Appendix.

-15In Appendix B, we report similar results for a sample of years, for both transport mode, at the 3- and 4-digit classification level.
-Results for all years (available at the 3-digit level) are reported in the Online Appendix, available on the authors' webpages
+In Appendix B, we report similar results for a sample of years, for both transport modes, at the 3- and 4-digit classification level.
+Results for all years (available at the 3-digit level) are reported in the Online Appendix, available on the authors' webpages.

-we present the estimation results for Air at the 3-digit level removing the year 1989, as the results reveal the presence of strong outliers that bias the estimates of transport costs upwards this particular year.
-Overall results (over the whole period) are not substantially affected if this year is included though.
-This can be uncovered from the results detailed year by year in the Online Appendix, available on the authors' webpages
+We present the estimation results for air transport? at the 3-digit level, removing the year 1989, as the results reveal the presence of strong outliers that bias the estimates of transport costs upwards this particular year.
+Overall results (over the whole period) are not substantially affected if this year is included.
+This can be seen in the results detailed year by year in the Online Appendix, available on the authors' webpages.

-17Expressed as a markup over production costs, transport costs are equal to Pi!.
+Expressed as a markup over production costs, transport costs are equal to Pi!.
 Under Model (a) (ad-valorem costs only), making use of the figures reported in Table 1 gives a markup of 5.8% in vessel, and 5.1% in air shipping (considering the mean value over the period).
 Under Model (b), total transport costs are equal to 17 = ('r — 1) + P. With r — 1 = 0.032 and ii, = 0.029 in Vessel (as reported in Table 1), we get a value equal to 6.1% in Vessel.
 A similar calculus gives 4.3% in air transport.

-18Beyond country coverage and time period, another plausible candidate explanation for the difference with Anderson and Van Wincoop (2004), lays in the difference of empirical methodology.
-Anderson and Van Wincoop (2004)'s estimates are based on standard gravity equations, while ours come from a non-linear estimation of a "structural" decomposition of the difference between export and import prices
+Beyond country coverage and time period, another plausible explanation for the difference with Anderson and Van Wincoop (2004) lays in the difference of empirical methodology.
+Anderson and Van Wincoop (2004)'s estimates are based on standard gravity equations, while ours come from a non-linear estimation of a "structural" decomposition of the difference between export and import prices.

-Also notice that, in both papers, starting from the estimated value of the ratio 4, = x, we can rebuiltrebuilt the proportion of additive costs in terms of the import price Ti5t±t = 1±%.
+Also notice that, in both papers, starting from the estimated value of the ratio 4, = x, we can rebuild the proportion of additive costs in terms of the import price Ti5t±t = 1±%.
 Given our estimates for 2004 (x = 0.028 and 0.015 in vessel and air transport respectively), we get a ratio Ti5±t equal to 2.7% and 1.4% in each transport mode respectively.

-Precisely, we use the yearly values of the estimated transport costs components averaged over the country/product dimensions (at the 3-digit level), corresponding to the numbers reported for each year in detail in the Online Appendix.
+Specifically, we use the yearly values of the estimated transport costs components averaged over the country/product dimensions (at the 3-digit level), corresponding to the numbers reported for each year in detail in the Online Appendix.
 Each yearly value is obtained as: F — 1 + -,,,.